ministryofjustice/moj-product-dashboard/README.rst

 Amazon ECS
 ==========

+To use the AWS CLI you will need to create an IAM user in your AWS account and configure a profile.
+See `CLI - getting started <http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>`__ For more info on how to do this.
+Remember your profile name as you will need it when running the login command below.

 You can get this running on Amazon ECS but creating a stack with the cloudformation template in ```cloudformation/template.yaml```

 The Template can also be produced/edited with this repository